Dragash: Governance

 The former emblem of Dragash included an image of the Šarplaninac dog.
-Another symbol of Dragash is Šar cheese.
+Another symbol of Dragash is Sharr cheese.

 Economy

 The main employers in the area are the Municipality, Kosovo Police, and private companies such as KUK Commerc, Meka and former state-owned enterprises.

 All major local companies were formerly state-run and, as elsewhere in Kosovo, are currently under the responsibility of KTA.
 The original UNMIK strategy towards these public enterprises consisted of carrying out a process of 'commercialisation'.
 This process was believed to be the best way to revive the enterprises, although no foreign investors decided to invest.

 Infrastructure

 The municipality is mountainous and therefore has related infrastructural problems (e.g. problematic access to some villages during winter season).
 Its infrastructure was in a state of serious disrepair before the war, due to a combination of harsh winters and state neglect.
 Roads, in particular, (Zhur–Dragash; Dragash-Brod; Dragash-Restelica) require urgent improvement for the social-economic development of the area.
 Bus connections between Dragash town and the Opoja area continue to improve and the services to Gora are organized by the two OSCE-SIMF buses donated to the municipality.
 There is a free school bus service provided by the municipality along Gora routes.
 Taxi services exist but are largely unaffordable for the population.
 OSCE through SIMF/ ECSF funds supported also the rehabilitation of the Heath House.

 Mobile coverage is also improving.
 Water supply is ensured in all villages.